siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 there by moving it from one region to another.

 Since $u$ names what exists, its total quantity is given with it and is therefore fixed.
-A primitive source or sink would require that total to change.
+A primitive source or sink would require either that total to change or that disconnected regions compensate one another without transport between them.

 This is the source-free continuity statement itself: no added creation term, no added destruction term, only transport.
 The next question is different.
 It is